In Your Community » King » Construction Projects »

-Fall 2013 project updates
+Spring 2014 project updates

-- Puget Sound Energy has selected the proposed project route corridor and applied for permits.
+- Puget Sound Energy has selected the proposed proposed project route corridor and applied for permits.
 We're currently in the engineering phase.

 - We expect to begin construction of the remaining segments of the line along Northeast 8th Street and 148th Avenue Southeast as early as 2015.